mikethwolff/Cloud-DevOps-Deploy-web-app-using-CloudFormation/README.md

 ## Project 2: Deploy a high-availability web app using CloudFormation (IAC)

+In this project, you'll be faced with a real scenario.
 Creating this project will give you the hands-on experience you need to confidently talk about infrastructure as code.

 There will be two parts to this project: